raphCode/master-thesis-muzero/discussion.typ

 Tuning of hyperparameters, as well as further experiments with the proposed !mp !arch on, for example other Carchess maps or entirely different !envs, are left for future work.

+== Limitations of my Approach

+A couple of shortcomings can be identified in my !mp extension:

+As shown by #citet("uct_mp"), MCTS with a pUCT formula in !mp !gs converges to an optimal equilibrium !sty.
+However, this the resulting !sty may not precisely be the optimal !sty computes by !bi in !gt, as introduced in @sec-bi_mp.